-Richard Nicholls — Fine art photographer
+Richard Nicholls — Artist and photographer

 I also enjoy producing work collaboratively.
 Artist Anne Guest and I have worked together for several years on photographic projects that explore ideas surrounding environment, space and human existence in the modern age.
 It may sound a bit deep, and we go off on some wild tangents at times, but is a great way of researching and producing work in areas that we both wouldn’t ordinarily consider.
 Recent work has been exhibited at the ESPY Photographic Award and the Kickplate Project’s 2020 Valleys’ Exhibition.